LeBron James scores 30 points, Lakers rout Pelicans 133-89 to reach tournament final

 LAS VEGAS (AP) — LeBron James scored 30 points in less than three quarters and the Los Angeles Lakers steamrolled the New Orleans Pelicans 133-89 on Thursday night to reach the championship game in the NBA In-Season Tournament.

 The Lakers will play the surprising Indiana Pacers on Saturday night for the inaugural NBA Cup.
 Indiana advanced with a 128-119 victory over the Milwaukee Bucks in the other semifinal.
-Unlike the other tournament games, that one will not count in the regular-season standings.
+Unlike the other tournament games, the championship game will not count in the regular-season standings.

+Los Angeles’ run to the title game, James said, is indicative of the team’s potential.
+He was particularly pleased with the defense, which held New Orleans to 35.8% shooting, and the Lakers also had a 59-42 rebounding advantage.

+“I think we are starting to get a feel for what we need to become a team for us to win basketball games, to be consistent,” James said.
+“Defensively, we’re really, really starting to tap into that like, OK, we’ve got to defend every single night.
+When we defend, we give ourselves a chance to win every night.”

 Austin Reaves scored 17 points for Los Angeles, Anthony Davis had 16 points and 15 rebounds and Taurean Prince finished with 15 points.